Shell to start gas production at expanded Nigeria project — Nigeria Today

 The project is an expansion of the Gbaran-Ubie development which opened in June 2010.

+Shell, through its Shell Petroleum Development Company of Nigeria subsidiary, said the project would reach peak production of around 175,000 barrels of oil equivalent per day in 2019.

+Shell Petroleum Development Company of Nigeria is the operator of a Nigerian joint venture between state-owned Nigerian National Petroleum Corporation, Total E&P Nigeria and ENI subsidiary Nigerian Agip Oil Company.

-The post Shell to start gas production at expanded Nigeria project appeared first on Premium Times Nigeria.
+The post Shell to start gas production at expanded Nigeria project appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share